Swabian Potato Dumplings Schupfnudeln

 Instructions

-• Sprinkle a bit of flour on the surface.
+• Sprinkle a bit of flour on the countertop.

 • Roll each slice into a finger-shaped noodle.
 The noodle should be around 3 inches long (7-8cm).